jclouds/jclouds-cli/README.md

 ./bin/jclouds-cli

 The interactive shell is a lightweight container powered by [Apache Karaf](http://karaf.apache.org) which is modular and extensible.
-Out of the box it has installed support of Amazon EC2, Amazon S3 and Chef.
-But you can easily add or remove providers, apis, drivers etc using the features commands:
+Out of the box it has installed support of all compute, blobstore providers and Chef.
+You can easily add or remove providers, apis, drivers etc using the features commands:

-    features:list
+    feature:list

 Will list all the available features, that you can install.
-Some examples of adding additional features:
+Some examples of adding additional feature:

-    features:install jclouds-api-cloudstack
-    features:install jclouds-api-openstack-nova
+    feature:install jclouds-cloudsigma2-mia

 All commands that are available from the script are also available in the interactive mode.
 The only difference is that in the interactive mode the **category** and **action** are encoded in the command name.
 So all jclouds and chef commands follow the following format: